 Access the online Manuscript Submission System.

-To maintain its Open Access business model, the PAMJ - One Health will charge an Article Processing Fee (APF) of $200 US per manuscripts accepted for publication in the journal; however, APF will be waived for manuscripts submitted for publication by 30 June 2020.
-AFP are requested only if the manuscript is accepted for publication.
+To maintain its Open Access business model, the PAMJ charges an Article Processing Fee (APF) per manuscripts accepted for publication in PAMJ journals.
+From 1st January 2023, APC for PAMJ journals have been adjusted upward.
+The new APC scheme is appended below.
+Submissions prior to 1st Jan 2023 are maintained at $180 US.
+APF are requested only if the manuscript is accepted for publication.
+Authors are expected to pay APF within 30 days of acceptance of the manuscript; passed this delay, the article may be rejected for non-payment of Article Processing Charges.
 We do not charge article submission fees.
 Authors or research sponsors are responsible for the payment of the APF.
 Authors who are covered through one of our Institutional Members are eligible for a discount or waiver of this fee.
-We strongly encourage authors to assess their capacity to cover the APF before submitting their manuscript for publication to PAMJ-OH.
+We strongly encourage authors to assess their capacity to cover the APF before submitting their manuscript for publication to PAMJ.

 Authors can request partial or complete waiver during the submission process.
 Waivers are subjected to thorough investigation and are rarely granted, considering that the amount charged is already very low and barely cover the cost of publishing a manuscript.

-For more on PAMJ-OH article processing charges, consult our Article Processing Charges Questions and Answers page.
+For more on PAMJ article processing charges, consult our contact the PAMJ sales office at firstname.lastname@example.org.

 Material and records created during the submission process will be archived.
 Once archived, these material will no longer be accessible to the submitting author through the journal panel.
 The duration of retention of records created during the submission process is as follow: